-2005 2004
+2006 2005

 Revenues:

-Appropriations from the Commonwealth Other Revenue \$ 100 9 \$ 115 1
+Appropriations from the Commonwealth Other Revenue \$ 127 9 \$ 100 9

-Total Revenues 109 116
+Total Revenues 136 109

 Expenses:

-Interest on long-term debt 67 53
+Interest on long-term debt 62 67

-Disbursements for state and local projects 257 53
+Disbursements for state and local projects 352 257

-Total Expenses 324 106
+Total Expenses 414 324

-Extraordinary Item 2
+Extraordinary Item -

-Change in net assets (215) 12
+Change in net assets (278) (215)

-Net assets July 1 (880) (892)
+Net assets July 1 (1,095) (880)

-Net assets June 30 \$ (1,095) \$ (880)
+Net assets June 30 \$ (1,373) \$ (1,095)

-The Authority's revenues decreased by 6% or \$7 million compared to last year while expenses increased by 206% or \$218 million.
-The decrease in revenue is largely due to the reduction in debt service requirements for the year, which resulted in decreased appropriations from the Commonwealth.
-This decrease was offset somewhat by an increase in interest earnings on the proceeds of the revenue bonds issued and the recordation of the proceeds from the sale of an asset to the City of Richmond.
+The Authority's revenues increased by 25% or \$27 million compared to last year while expenses increased by 28% or \$90 million.
+The increase in revenue is largely due to the increase in the appropriation receipt from the Commonwealth, which resulted from the larger debt service requirement for the year.
+The increase was also due to slightly higher interest earnings from the proceeds of the revenue bonds issued.
 The increase in expenses is mostly attributable to an increase in distributions for construction projects and reimbursements made to localities for various regional jail projects.
-In the current year, \$163 million was disbursed for construction and regional jails compared to only \$53 million in the prior year.
-In addition, \$92 million in bonds issued to refinance lease agreements between the Commonwealth and various other entities were disbursed during the year.
+In the current year, \$352 million was disbursed for construction and regional jails compared to only \$163 million in the prior year.
+The \$189 million increase represented a 116% increase in distribution for construction projects and various regional jail projects.
 The fluctuations in revenues and expenses are expected due to the nature of the Authority's operations.